GodKnowss/GodKnowss.github.io/_pages/cv.md

 ======
 * **Capstone Design Project Engineer, Northrop Grumman Sponsored**, _Aug 2024 – May 2025_ <br>
   **Northrop Grumman**, Melbourne, FL
-	* Awarded "Best Team" in the University's IPPD program, placing first among all teams for overall project excellence, execution, and presentation.
+	* Awarded **"Best Team"** in the University's **IPPD** program, placing first among all teams for overall project excellence, execution, and presentation.
 	* Engineered an end-to-end automated asset tracking system for a secure Northrop Grumman lab space, integrating RFID, microcontrollers, and a custom data management framework.
 	* [My team's blog](https://www.ippd.ufl.edu/blogs/ay2425team09/).

 * **1-D Time Domain Convolution on FPGA**, _Nov 2024 - Dec 2024_ <br>
 	* Achieved a **~15x performance speed-up** for 1-D convolution compared to a 667MHz ARM processor by designing a highly parallelized circuit on a Zedboard FPGA.
-	* Maximized throughput with pipelined and unrolled convolution loops and dual-clock DRAM DMA interface with FIFO and handshake for reliable data transfer and to mitigate metastability.
+	* Maximized throughput with pipelined and unrolled convolution loops and dual-clock DRAM DMA interface with FIFO and handshake for reliable data transfer and to mitigate **metastability**.
 	* Optimized memory bandwidth by implementing a smart buffer (sliding window) for efficient data reuse.
 	* [Report](/posts/2024/12/Reconfig-final-project/)